 - That your property is NOT classed as built on rustic land

-We understand that there´s a lot of things to consider, but these are just some of the tight criteria that you must meet if you want to obtain a sustainable mortgage from one of our Spanish banks.
+As you can see, there is a fair amount to consider here when applying for personal loans in Spain for a mortgage and might prove overwhelming at first.
+But these are just some of the tight criteria that you must meet if you want to obtain a sustainable mortgage from one of our Spanish banks.

-We totally understand that lending can, and should, be looked at on each applicant´s merits, and the circumstances of each individual client.
-With this in mind, we have been busy building a mortgage alternative in Spain which can solve any lending opportunities that the banks are unable or unwilling to consider.
+We totally understand that lending can, and should, be looked at on each applicant’s merits, as well as the circumstances of each individual client.
+With this in mind, we have been busy building a mortgage alternative in Spain, which can solve any lending opportunities that banks are unable to unwilling to consider.

 This client was 79 years of age and was recommended to FFA by his bank when he asked for a €40.000 mortgage on an unencumbered property which he was refurbishing.
 He needed the funds to complete his project which was to turn a two bedroom, two bathroom bungalow into a three bed, three bath independent property.
 The bank of course couldn’t assist even though AB had completed 85% of the project using his own funds.